We’re here to help you and your family.

 “I was immediately drawn to Hosts for Hospital’s mission as it speaks to the selflessness of so many individuals within our community willing to open their homes and/or secure lodging partnerships for those in need.
 Hosts for Hospitals takes away the financial housing burden and allows families to focus on what is most important, the health, safety and well-being of their family members seeking care.
 My passion for people is the reason I sought out a career in healthcare and I know that passion resides equally within the Hosts for Hospitals team.
 As a member of the Hosts for Hospitals Board, my goal is to give back to our community and support an organization that is founded in empathy and experience.”

-Originally from Long Island, New York, Kristi Caldararo is currently the Vice President of Operations at Thomas Jefferson University Hospitals in Philadelphia.
+Originally from Long Island, New York, Kristi Caldararo is currently the Vice-President for Operations at Abington Hospital.
 Kristi has built strong relationships with multidisciplinary teams and leads several complex clinical programs including Transplant, Pharmacy, Clinical Laboratory, Critical Care, and Cardiac Services.
 Kristi has a passion for driving transformational change and practicing servant leadership.
 Kristi is an active member of her community and volunteers through several local organizations.
 Kristi has presented at national conferences on impactful topics including managing a multigenerational workforce, population health research, and engaging leaders in transformation.
 Kristi loves meeting new people and enjoys getting to know their story and journey.
 Kristi is passionate about staying active and enjoys hiking and skiing.

 “I was interested in Hosts for Hospitals because this organization does real work every day, helping patients and families receive the world class healthcare available in our region.
 Hosting patients and families and welcoming them with compassion is a point of unique Philadelphia civic duty and pride for our hosts and supporters, that I wanted to help maintain and grow.”